Les Claypool: Other work

 Claypool was a special guest star in a Space Ghost Coast to Coast episode with the most celebrities on Cartoon Network in 1996.

 Claypool's first book, South of the Pumphouse, was released on July 1, 2006, by Akashic Books.
-Copies of the book were sold during Claypool's 2006 tour of the U.S. following the release of Of Whales and Woe.
-The book is a dark tale of brothers, murder, drugs, and fishing, and has been likened to the work of Hunter S. Thompson.
+Copies of the book were sold during his 2006 tour of the U.S. following the release of Of Whales and Woe.
+The book is a dark tale of brothers, murder, drugs, and fishing; it has been likened to the work of Hunter S. Thompson.
 Claypool gave his first interview about the book on May 11, 2006.

-Also in 2006, Claypool write and directed the mockumentary film Electric Apricot: Quest For Festeroo.
+Also in 2006, Claypool wrote and directed the mockumentary film Electric Apricot: Quest For Festeroo.
 It was shown at various film festivals and is a spoof of the jam band scene centered on the fake band Electric Apricot, with Claypool also playing the band's drummer and backing vocalist.
 The band performed real shows in the California area (such as High Sierra Music Festival) for the filming of the movie.
-During a question and answer session at the Tiburon Film Festival, where the film debuted, Claypool said that the DVD would have an accompanying soundtrack CD.
+During a question and answer session at the Tiburon Film Festival, where the film debuted, he said that the DVD would have an accompanying soundtrack CD.
 The film has won awards including Best Feature (audience choice) at the Malibu Film Festival.
 Claypool also said that the band would possibly perform a few select shows, but a tour never transpired as the film's star Adam Gates worked for Pixar, which made touring difficult.

 In 2007, Claypool created Claypool Cellars, a wine-making project that turned into a boutique business.
 It makes wine from grapes grown in California's Russian River Valley.
 The wines are named based on his music, such as "Purple Pachyderm" and "Pink Platypus".
+"Purple Pachyderm" in particular was co-created alongside Claypool's wife, Chaney.

 Artistry

-Claypool is well known for his distinctive bass-playing, which aside from being quite dominant in the majority of his music also includes the use of several unusual techniques, such as Flamenco-style strumming, tapping, slapping and guitar-like chording.
-Claypool has also made prominent use of a Kahler "bass tremolo" vibrato system, as well as effects such as fuzz boxes and envelope filters.
-For most of his career, Claypool has played four-stringed basses, but has experimented with extended-range basses, most notably six-stringed models, as heard on songs like "Jerry Was a Race Car Driver", which features Claypool tapping the main melody on a fretless six-string bass.
+Claypool is well known for his "quirky and eccentric" style of bass playing, and is noted for his musical versatility.
+In addition to the sheer prominence of his bass playing on recorded works throughout his discography, Claypool's style also incorporates several other unusual techniques, such as flamenco-style strumming, tapping, slapping, and guitar-like chording.
+He has made prominent use of a Kahler "bass tremolo" vibrato system, as well as effects such as fuzz boxes and envelope filters.
+For most of his career, Claypool has played four-stringed basses, but has experimented with extended-range basses, most notably six-stringed models, as heard on songs like "Jerry Was a Race Car Driver", which features Claypool tapping the main melody on a fretless six-string bass; Claypool noted he was "getting more into the six-string" during the making of Pork Soda, giving the album a heavier edge.